Overunlearning-Replay/Over-unlearningAndReplay/README.md

 - `pretrained_model_path`: Path to the pretrained model.
 - `mu_method_list`: the configuration for recommended unlearning algorithms and parameters.

+This project includes Python scripts designed for conducting machine unlearning under different scenarios.

+The `python file` are named following the pattern `forget_{full_class/subclass}_main_{dataset}.py`.
+Select the appropriate script according to the specifics of your experiment.

 **Use `forget_full_class_main_{dataset}.py` for a complete class unlearning session.**

 - **Standard Algorithms**: Use the standard method names (e.g., `Wfisher`).